Community Life and Diversity

 Scholars In Residence

-The Scholars in Residence program will provide novel opportunities for our faculty to, with the support of these three external mentors, strengthen Chapin's legacy of academic excellence; elevate understudied narratives, perspectives and cultural contributions from the African diaspora; and critically examine what and how we teach all of our students.
+The Scholars in Residence program will continue to provide novel opportunities for our faculty to, with the support of these three external mentors, strengthen Chapin's legacy of academic excellence; elevate understudied narratives, perspectives and cultural contributions from the African diaspora; and critically examine what and how we teach all of our students.